-^{}We thank, without implicating, Fernando Alvarez, Jose Azar, Alan Blinder, Thomas Chaney, Gauti Eggertsson, Penny Goldberg, Oleg Itskhoki, Nobu Kiyotaki, Kalina Manova, Marc Melitz, Virgiliu Midrigan, Emi Nakamura, Woong Yong Park, Sam Schulhofer-Wohl, Kevin Sheedy, Chris Sims, Jon Steinsson, Mu-Jeung Yang and workshop and conference participants at the Board of Governors of the Federal Reserve System, the CESifo Conference on Macroeconomics and Survey Data, the Midwest Macro Meetings, Recent Developments in Macroeconomics at Zentrum für Europäische Wirtschaftsforschung (ZEW) and Mannheim University, the New York Fed, Princeton University, and the Swiss National Bank for helpful suggestions and comments.
+^{}We thank, without implicating, Fernando Alvarez, Jose Azar, Alan Blinder, Thomas Chaney, Gauti Eggertsson, Penny Goldberg, Oleg Itskhoki, Nobu Kiyotaki, Kalina Manova, Marc Melitz, Virgiliu Midrigan, Emi Nakamura, Woong Yong Park, Sam Schulhofer-Wohl, Kevin Sheedy, Chris Sims, Jon Steinsson, Mu-Jeung Yang and workshop and conference participants at the Board of Governors of the Federal Reserve System, the CESifo Conference on Macroeconomics and Survey Data, the Midwest Macro Meetings, Recent Developments in Macroeconomics at Zentrum für Europäische Wirtschaftsforschung (ZEW) and Mannheim University, the New York Fed, Princeton University, the Swiss National Bank and the XXXV Simposio de la Asociación Española de Economía for helpful suggestions and comments.
 This research was conducted with restricted access to the Bureau of Labor Statistics (BLS) data.
 The views expressed here are those of the authors and do not necessarily reflect the views of the BLS.
 We thank project coordinators, Ryan Ogden, and especially Kristen Reed, for substantial help and effort, as well as Greg Kelly and Rosi Ulicz for their help.
 We gratefully acknowledge financial support from the Center for Economic Policy Studies at Princeton University.